Indian Economy / Macro Social Aggregates

 - The Government of India is directly giving importance to poverty alleviation programmes which include self-employment programmes, wage employment

-programmes and direct cash transfer programmes ( like old age pensions, widow pensions, etc. ).
-In addition, the GoI through Targeted Public Distribution
+programmes and direct cash transfer programmes (like old age pensions, widow pensions, etc.).

-System ( TPDS ), supplies 6 essential commodities at below market prices through nation wide fair price shops.
+Distribution System (TPDS), supplies 6 essential commodities at below market prices through nation wide fair price shops.

 - The process of poverty reduction can be accelerated when the economic growth is rapid which in turn can significantly improve the conditions of the poor.